 In the past years, violence and instability have rapidly increased in the West African Region.
 Burkina Faso, previously a long-term beacon of stability and social cohesion in the region, is facing escalating conflict especially in the border areas towards Niger and Mali, yet also – still scattered – at its Benin border.
 The Armed Conflict Location & Event Data Project (ACLED) found that since 2016, the number of violent attacks in Burkina Faso, Mali, and Niger has grown five-fold, leaving in its wake more than 4,000 casualties.
 Current hotspots of violence are the regions Mopti (Mali) and Sahel (Burkina Faso), who each saw above 500 conflict-related casualties in 2019.

 Several militant groups are challenging the states’ authority in an area that is difficult to control.
-Most of the groups uphold radical Islamic ideology and seek to exploit latent conflicts among the populations’ different ethnicities.
-A lack of both basic services and the respective infrastructure as well as overall state presence make it easier for militant groups to fill the vacuum and terrorise the local population which often lacks any means of protection.
+Most of the groups uphold radical Islamic fundamentalism and seek to exploit latent conflicts among the populations’ different ethnicities.
+A lack of both basic services and public infrastructure make it easier for militant groups to fill the vacuum and terrorise the local population which often lacks any means of protection.

 Structural challenges faced by the population nourish the emergence and growth of militant groups.
 Factors such as resource scarcity, widespread poverty, weak governance and ineffective decentralisation, as well as growing numbers of internally displaced people (IDPs) and the prevailing of ethnic identities over a sense of common nationality all contribute to the complex dynamics of a conflict that is rapidly becoming more brutal.